rexarski/chitchat/README.md

 ![badge](https://img.shields.io/badge/version-0.2-blue)

 **chitchat is a context-based question answering tool powered by GPT3.5.
-Ideal for working with document collections, chitchat delivers accurate and efficient answers to your questions.**
+Ideal for working with document collections, chitchat delivers answers to your predefined questions.**

 ## Setup